 The Eastman School of Music provides financial support to its graduate students primarily through the Graduate Award Program, a merit-based system of financial aid.
 Through its graduate awards, Eastman is able to provide in-depth professional training for graduate students and receive valuable services in return.
 A graduate award normally consists of a stipend (salary for the work done) and a tuition scholarship (a partial remission of tuition).
 These are inseparable components (a student may not accept one portion and decline the other).
 A small number of awards are tuition scholarship only.
 Admission to a graduate program does not guarantee a graduate award.
-Graduate applicants who are highly recommended in both their major and for a graduate award, receive the most merit-based financial support.

 Graduate students who have questions about their graduate award should contact the Associate Dean of Graduate Studies at email@example.com, or contact the Graduate Studies Office at 585-274-1560

 - Ensemble Performer

 - Harpsichord Accompanist

 - Sacred Music Assistant